theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 3. Displaying requested columns or expressions.

-##Order of clauses

-The order of the clauses in a query is dictated by SQL: SELECT, FROM, WHERE, ORDER BY.
+When we write queries, SQL dictates the query parts be supplied in a particular order: SELECT, FROM, WHERE, ORDER BY.
+Note that this is not the same order in which the query is executed.

 ***Exercise 4: Let's try to combine what we've learned so far in a single query.